opentok/opentok-web-samples/Basic-Audio-Transformer/README.md

 The `Publisher.setAudioMediaProcessorConnector()` method applies an audio transformer to a published stream.

 ### Audio Transformer
 A Transformer is an object or class instance representing the transformer.
 For a definition, see the `transformer` parameter of the [`TransformStream()`](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream/TransformStream#parameters) constructor.
-Also see the [TypeScript Transformer interface](https://github.com/microsoft/TypeScript/blob/main/lib/lib.dom.d.ts#L1768).
+Also see the definition for `Transformer` interface in the [TypeScript Transformer interface](https://github.com/microsoft/TypeScript/blob/main/lib/lib.dom.d.ts).

 To see the example low-pass filter, check out [Basic-Audio-Transformer/js/transformer.js](./js/transformer.js).